Showing posts with label quotes. Show all posts

 "A great many problems do not have accurate answers, but do have approximate answers, from which sensible decisions can be made."
 (Berkeley's Law)

 "It's easier to take/sell approximations as accurate answers than to find accurate answers.
-In time people will see no difference at all." [sql-troubles]
+In time people will see no difference in between." [sql-troubles]

 "About the time you finish doing something, you know enough to start."
 (James C Kinser) [Kinser's Law]